lbugnion/sample-azure-coinvalue/trial-account.md

 4. Enter the code that you just received in the corresponding field and click on "Verify code".
 If you have not received a code, you can click the "I did not receive a code" button to get a new one.

 5. Fill up the "Identity verification by card" form.
-Note that you will NOT get billed.
+Note that **you will NOT get billed**.
 This is purely to make sure that your identity is correct, and to avoid fraudulous accounts.

 6. After your card has been successfully verified, agree to the subscription agreement, offer details, and privacy statement and click on Sign up.